upamanyu92/NseExplore/README.md

 2. Select your Index or Stock

-3. Select it's Expiry Date
+3. Select its Expiry Date

 4. Enter your preferred Strike Price